TXH2020/MainRepo/Projects/Air Quality/readme.md

 (Note:This code has been tested on Google Colab.
 Request users to run program in Colab for best experience.)

-I made an experiment using selenium to automate the process of filling the form to obtain the air qualityd ata in Colab(Selenium.ipynb).
+I made an experiment using selenium to automate the process of filling the form to obtain the air quality data in Colab(Selenium.ipynb).

 [Link to Air quality data:](https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing/data)